-In Master of Science programs in Occupational Health and Safety, students are trained to manage safety concerns in the workplace, especially in industrial and healthcare settings.
+Occupational health master's degree programs, students are trained to manage safety concerns in the workplace, especially in industrial and healthcare settings.
 Students can also expect to research ways to prevent and respond to hazardous conditions and gain real world experience through a practicum or internship.
 Prior to graduation, students may be required to pass a comprehensive exam or submit a final research paper or project.
+These programs can be completed in 2-3 years.

 Master of Science Degree in Occupational Health